 Here at Arizona Tax Advisors we have discussed what Bitcoin is, and the potential for tax implications in a few posts, but how do you actually make money on Bitcoin to get to the point of having to pay taxes on the gains?
-There are 2 ways, one is to ‘Mine’ the Bitcoin (we will discuss later), the other is to buy and invest, much like buying a stock, watch the value rise and cashing out to sweet profits, of which the IRS will want their share in taxes!
+There are 2 ways, one is to ‘Mine’ Bitcoin, the other is to buy and invest, much like buying a stock, watch the value rise and cashing out to sweet profits, of which the IRS will want their share in taxes!
 Here we discuss one of the many ways to invest.
 The SEC has struggled with both acceptance of cryptocurrency, and how to allow them to be traded in the United States.
 ETFs (Exchange Traded Funds) is one way into the market, however, the SEC is still unsure!
 Our Friends at CoinCentral discuss:

 Cryptocurrency prices fell sharply last Wednesday following the announcement by the U.S. Securities and Exchange Commission (SEC) to delay their decision over the Bitcoin Exchange-Traded Fund (ETF).
 If approved, the ETF would have given way to a new paradigm as the first of its kind in U.S. history.